yiisoft/view/docs/basic-functionality.md

 <?php endforeach; ?>
 ```

-To delete data, use the `removeBlock('id')` and `removeCommonParameter('id')` methods.
+To delete data, use `removeBlock('id')` and `removeCommonParameter('id')` methods.

 ## Content caching

-In some cases, caching content can significantly improve the performance of your application.
+In some cases, caching content can significantly improve performance of your application.
 For example,
-if a page displays a summary of yearly sale in a table, you can store this table in cache to eliminate
+if a page displays a summary of yearly sales in a table, you can store this table in a cache to eliminate
 the time needed to generate this table for each request.

-For caching content, the `Yiisoft\View\Cache\CachedContent` class is provided, which is used in the following way:
+To cache content, the `Yiisoft\View\Cache\CachedContent` class is provided, which is used in the following way:

 ```php
 /**